-Three jars of preserves displayed as a gift for a new home.
-1 jam, 1 marmalade and 1 chutney.
-These items to be displayed within a space 60cm x 60cm.
+How do you preserve nature's harvest to enjoy throughout the year?
+Display 3 jars of preserves to show how you can keep a variety of produce to be enjoyed through to the next harvest.
+These items to be displayed within a space 60cm x 65cm.
 Each preserve must be suitably labelled.
-Each item will be marked separately out of ten points and up to ten points may be awarded for presentation and interpretation of the wording of the class.
+Each item will be marked separately out of ten points and up to ten points may be awarded for presentation and interpretation of the wording of the class..